 A substation maintenance contract will help ensure safe, reliable power supply.

 PSI Energy, Inc. is pleased to submit this proposal for providing maintenance services to your privately owned substation.
-Cinergy is positioned to provide quality inspection and maintenance services to West Fork Land Development Company L.L.C. and brings many qualifications to this project, including:
+PSI Energy, Inc. is positioned to provide quality inspection and maintenance services to West Fork Land Development Company L.L.C. and brings many qualifications to this project, including:

 Appreciation of a quality product and expert maintenance services